sockjs/sockjs-node/README.md

 <dt>Property: prefix (string)</dt>
 <dd>Prefix of the url on which the request was handled.</dd>

+<dt>Property: protocol (string)</dt>
+<dd>Protocol used by the connection.
+Keep in mind that some protocols
+   are indistinguishable - for example "xhr-polling" and "xdr-polling".</dd>

 <dt>write(message)</dt>
 <dd>Sends a message over opened connection.
 A message must be a
   non-empty string.
 It's illegal to send a message after the connection was